OpenEx-Platform/docs/docs/usage/getting-started.md

 This guide aims to give you a full overview of the OpenBAS features and workflows.
 The platform can be used in various contexts to handle Breach and Attack simulations at technical or strategical levels.
-OpenBAS has been designed as a part of the Filigran XTM suite and can be integrated with [OpenCTI](https://filigran.io/solutions/open-cti/) to generate meaningful attack scenario based on real threat.
-OpenBAS is result-oriented with many dashboard helping you to evaluate you security posture given a defined context.
+OpenBAS has been designed as a part of the Filigran XTM suite and can be integrated with [OpenCTI](https://filigran.io/solutions/open-cti/) to generate meaningful attack scenarios based on real threat.
+OpenBAS is result-oriented with many dashboards helping you to evaluate you security posture given a defined context.

 Here are some examples of use cases: